x

 More () »

-Lexington man charged after fighting with deputy, stealing patrol vehicle
+Lexington man charged with fighting with deputy, stealing patrol vehicle

 Kevin Romero is charged with grand larceny, failure to stop for blue lights and reckless driving, according to arrest warrants.